 - Pure argon is used for aluminum.

-- A mixture of carbon dioxide and argon isused for steel.
+- A mixture of carbon dioxide and argon is used for steel.

 Step 6: Preparing the Welding Material and Working Table